DenisSerbin/AWS-ML-Engineer-Course-Project3/README.md

 - And much more

 ## Model Deployment
-The model ws deployed on an ml.p3.2xlarge instance using the [inference.py](inference.py) script.
+The model wss deployed on an ml.p3.2xlarge instance using the [inference.py](inference.py) script.
 ![Deployed endpoint](Screenshots/Endpoint_created.png "Deployed endpoint") One can use the following code to make an inference:
 ![Inference](Screenshots/Inference.png "Inference")